 He holds a BA in dance from St. Mary’s College, an MBA in nonprofit management from Hope International University, and professional designations in arts education, fundraising, management, and conflict resolution.
 A Certified Fundraising Executive (CFRE 2011), Zoot has raised more than $28 million dollars for various community benefit organizations.

-Zoot teaches courses in Nonprofit Management at CharityHowTo.com, Cal State Long Beach, Cal Poly Pomona, and Gianneschi Summer School for Nonprofits at Cal State Fullerton (based on his book for new community leaders, The First 100 Days: Leading Small Non-Profits Out of the Wildnerness).
-He hosts retreats for new community leaders for the Center for Nonprofit Management.
-He conducts workshops, speaks at conferences, and emcees fundraisers and auctions for charity events.
-He is also a consultant on capacity building, STEAM education and institutional arts programs.
+Zoot teaches courses in Nonprofit Management at CharityHowTo.com, Cal State Long Beach, Cal Poly Pomona, and Gianneschi Summer School for Nonprofits at Cal State Fullerton (all based on his book for new community leaders, The First 100 Days: Leading Small Non-Profits Out of the Wildnerness).
+He hosts retreats for new community leaders, conducts workshops, speaks at conferences, and emcees fundraisers and auctions for charity events.
+He is also a consultant on organizational capacity building, fund development, STEAM education and institutional arts programs.
 He works as a teaching artist in prisons, schools, and community spaces.
 He has authored screenplays, plays, poems, podcasts and two books.

 His hobbies are cooking and eating great food, dancing, and international cultural tourism.

 - MBA in Nonprofit Management from Hope International University

 - CFRE, Certified Fundraiser, Assoc. of Fundraising Professional